 The end of the day is quieter and less busy, which is an excellent time to catch up on tasks, unwinding, and prepare for the next workday.

-The day to day duties of a medical administrative assistant is hectic.
+The day-to-day duties of a medical administrative assistant are hectic.
 But it can be a rewarding job, as medical administrative assistants gain work experience in numerous areas.